 Introduction

 The Secret History of the Mongols (SHM) is a native Mongolian narrative written in the 13th century, primarily documenting Chinggis Khan’s ascension (1155-1210).
-This primary source provides a rich insight into world history and Mongolian historiography, culture, and language life prior to and during Mongolian expansion (1211-1227).
+This primary source provides a rich insight into world history and Mongolian historiography, culture, life and language prior to and during Mongolian expansion (1211-1227).
 In addition, the source provides a detailed record of how the Mongolians viewed their government, social structure, and ideology.
 It, thus, provides a detailed description of Mongolian tribal life during the twelfth and thirteenth centuries, showcasing the concerns of the aristocracy and the relationship between chiefs and their subordinates (De Rachewiltz 2015).
 This period is vital as the twelfth and thirteenth centuries showcased a paradigm shift in how Mongolian society operated as nomadic Mongolian tribes coalesced into a larger Mongolian supertribe under the leadership of Chinggis Khan (Rossabi 1994).

 Typically, the pastoral nomadic lifestyle of the Mongols would not lead to group sizes more prominent than the tribe.
 In a mobile society, subordinates could decamp and ignore the authority of a leader they did not like, making it difficult for a tribal chief to obtain trans tribal control (Rossabi 1994).
 As the only genuine native chronicle of Chinggis Khan’s life, SHM provides a detailed narrative of how Chinggis Khan secured the personal allegiance of other tribal chiefs (De Rachewiltz 2015).
 This paper acknowledges that this Mongolian unity under Chinggis Khan was short-termed as the tribal leaders pledged allegiance to specific rulers rather than the offices held by the rulers.
 By Ögödei Khan’s death, the Mongol unity forged by Chinggis Khan had collapsed (Rossabi 1994).
 Regardless, this period of Mongolian unity and expansion remains the most significant impact the nomadic population of inner Asia had on the sedentary world, showcasing their development and integration into the 13th century world systems.